What is Organic Agriculture?

 Sign up for our email list to receive timely updates on Organic Agriculture programs and resources.

-Michael O’Donnell works with farmers of all scales and enterprises looking to shift acres into certified organic production.
-He works closely with Indiana grain farmers transitioning acreage into organic grain production, and offers educational programs on organic field crop/grain production for farmers and other agricultural professionals.
-He is also passionate about the application of regenerative agriculture principles in all types of farming firstname.lastname@example.org (765) 284-8414 100 W. Main Street.
-Muncie, IN 47305
+Purdue Extension-Organic Agriculture supports farmers of all scales and enterprises looking to shift acres into certified organic production.
+We work with Indiana farmers transitioning acreage into organic production, and offer educational programs on organic production for farmers and other agricultural firstname.lastname@example.org (765) 494-8490 615 W. State Street.
+W. Lafayette, IN 47907